Victor-Guerrero-Devs/css-courses/adv-css-&-sass/6-natours-responsive/README.md

 ```

 this is from `/sass/base/_typography.scss` and show how we use the `@include` keyword plus the media query width "variable" with the property we wish to change inside

+As for layout, we reduce the amount of columns as the viewport width grows smaller

+## About and Features Section

+meh

+## Tours, Stories, Booking Sections

+meh

+## Overview on Responsive Images

+start here, vid 7